vlang/rfcs/error_handling.md

 # Revamping error and none handling

 ## Abstract
 This RFC proposes to change the current error handling mechanism, because the current `Option` type allows three values, `none`, `IError` and `T`.
-Handling three different kinds of values in every `or{}` block is hard and could lead to unwanted behavior.
+Handling three different kinds of values in every `or{}` block is confusing and could lead to unwanted behavior.

 ## Introduction
-It was several times discussed to change the current error handling / none handling mechanism because of the reason that `Option` allows three values.
+It was several times discussed to change the current error handling / none handling mechanism because `Option` allows three values.
 It would be better to break them down into two types and the developer specifies which one he actually wants to use.

 ```v